candybytesgmbh/taco/README.md

 Version 1.0

-### Instructions
+### General Instructions
 - Fork this repository with your private GitHub account
 - After you are finished provide access to your fork for the user "sebastian-hoebarth"
-- Please stop if you are hitting the 4 hour time frame
+- Try to use libraries that are included in Android Jetpack before using any other 3rd party library
-- Try to use libraries that are included in Android Jetpack before using any other 3rd party
+- Try to support and use Material Design where ever possible
-- Try to support and use Material Design everywhere possible
+- Use MVVM, Single Activity and other concepts where every you can...
-- Some parts might be outdated, use wherever you can MVVM, Single Activity and other concepts...
+- The challenge is divided into separate parts, complete as many as you can
-- The challenge is divided in separate parts, complete as much as you can
+- Please stop if you are hitting the 4 hour time frame!!
 - 100% Kotlin code!
 - Good luck & enjoy your TACOs 🌮